 Many of us have to deal with pain either regularly or once in a while.
 Whether you've pulled a muscle or need to treat arthritis, sprains, or painful periods, painkillers can provide much needed relief for you to get through the day.

 Can I buy painkillers with an FSA?

-Painkillers are eligible with a Flexible Spending Account if you have a prescription.
+Over-the-counter painkillers are eligible with a Flexible Spending Account.
+(Prescription painkillers are also eligible if you have a prescription).
 Knowing the different types of painkillers and what they do also allows you to be more aware of what you are putting into your body.
 There isn't a quick cheat sheet for what you should take for certain symptoms, and most of the popular pain relievers are incredibly similar.
 However, it is still helpful to unpack the nuances of different ingredients to help inform your purchasing decision.

 What types of painkillers are eligible and what are the differences?